Polytrauma/TBI System of Care

 - The head striking an object, such as the dashboard in a car accident or the ground in a fall, or

-- The head being affected by a nearby blast or explosion.
+- The head being jolted by a nearby blast or explosion

 Who suffers a TBI?